A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

-In the tables, the columns ``training loss, rate, epochs'' list the following three parameters for training: (1) the form of the loss function used during training (as explained shortly), (2) the initial learning rate which tapers linearly to 0 over the course of training, and (3) the total number of sweeps through the data performed during training (too many sweeps results in overfitting).
-The training loss ``flat'' refers to training using the usual cross-entropy loss, which is the same as the negative of the natural logarithm of the hierarchical win when using a flat hierarchy in which all labelable classes are leaves attached to the root (as discussed in Section~\ref{softmax}).
+We illustrate the hierarchical loss and its performance using supervised learning for text classification with fastText of~\cite{joulin-grave-bojanowski-mikolov}.
+The tables report performance across several experiments, with the columns ``training loss (rate, epochs)'' listing the following three parameters for training: (1) the form of the loss function used during training (as explained shortly), (2) the initial learning rate which tapers linearly to 0 over the course of training, and (3) the total number of sweeps through the data performed during training (too many sweeps results in overfitting).
+The training loss ``flat'' refers to training using the existing standard cross-entropy loss (that is invariably the default in machine learning), which is the same as the negative of the natural logarithm of the hierarchical win when using a flat hierarchy in which all labelable classes are leaves attached to the root (as discussed in Subsection~\Ref{softmax} of Section~\Ref{methods}).
 The training loss ``raw'' refers to training using the hierarchical loss, using the full hierarchy.
 The training loss ``log'' refers to training using the negative of the natural logarithm of the hierarchical win, using the full hierarchy.
 The training loss ``coarse'' refers to training using the usual cross-entropy loss for classification into only the coarsest (aggregated) classes in the hierarchy (based on a suitably smaller softmax for input to the loss).
-The values reported in the tables for the learning rate and number of epochs yielded among the best results for the accuracies discussed in the following paragraphs.
+The values reported in the tables for the learning rate and number of epochs yielded among the best results for the accuracies discussed in the following paragraphs, during a limited grid search around the reported values (if increasing the epochs beyond the reported value had little effect, then we report the smaller number of epochs); the appendix details the settings considered.